 Heather McInnis, Ph.D.

-Prior to joining AAAS, Heather worked for DePaul University in Chicago as a Visiting Assistant Professor of Anthropology where she taught undergraduate and post-graduate courses in Environmental Anthropology and the Science of Archaeology, and served as Faculty Adviser and Sponsor to several student organizations and honorary societies.
+Prior to joining AAAS, Heather worked for DePaul University in Chicago as a Visiting Assistant Professor of Anthropology where she taught undergraduate and post-graduate courses in environmental anthropology and archaeological science, and served as Faculty Adviser and Sponsor to several student organizations and honorary societies.